 Official associate or bachelor's degree transcript from an accredited college or university in the U.S., stating degree conferral and date

-RGA 6203 - Food, Drug, and Medical Device Law: Topics and Cases
+RGA 6203 - Pharmaceutical and Medical Device Law: Topics and Cases

 RGA 6210 - Strategic Planning and Project Management for Regulatory Affairs

 RGA 6212 - Introduction to Safety Sciences

 RGA 6215 - Project Management in Early Drug Discovery and Development

 RGA 6216 - The Medical, Social, and Financial Dimensions of Orphan Drugs

 RGA 6217 - Biomedical Product Development: From Biotech to Boardroom to Market

 RGA 6380 - Advanced Regulatory Writing: New Drug Applications

 RGA 6410 - Fundamentals of CMC Regulations and Methods